Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 - Turn the dough onto a very floured surface, add remaining 1/2 cup flour and using your hands knead the dough to incorporate the remaining flour.

 - Grease the bowl with 1/2 teaspoon olive oil, then place the dough back into the bowl and turn it once so that it is lightly coated in the oil.
-Put a kitchen towel on top of the bowl (or cover with plastic wrap) and let rise for 1 hour.
+Put a kitchen towel on top of the bowl (or cover with plastic wrap) and let rise for 1 hour or until it has doubled in size.

 - After an hour, turn the dough onto the floured surface and punch it down.